Update cookies preferences

 The offer of support from schools and settings is described in the ordinarily available provision page.

 ‘Beyond Diagnosis’ is the post diagnosis training from Speech and Language Therapists and Specialist teachers.
-For dates see the Universal Offer.
+Find out more about training and advice.

 Find out more about the Specialist Teaching Team and Learning Support Hub.